SinanGabel/Linux-commands/README.md

 uname -a
 cat /etc/os-release

-# Upgrade to new Linux release:
+# Upgrade to new Linux release
+# if the internet connection is lost during upgrading, log on again, and reconnect to the upgrading information texts by doing: sudo screen -D -r
 do-release-upgrade

 # Need to reboot?
 First check if /var/run/reboot-required exists on vm instance